-The Speak Up National Research Project provides participating schools, districts and non-profit organizations with a suite of online surveys and reports to collect authentic feedback from students, educators and parents.
+The Speak Up Research Project for Digital Learning provides participating schools, districts and non-profit organizations with a suite of online surveys and reports to collect authentic feedback from students, educators and parents.
 In addition, we summarize and share the national findings with education and policy leaders in Washington DC and your state.

 Since 2003, educators from over 30,000 schools have used the Speak Up data to create and implement their vision for 21st century learning.
 You can too!
 Learn more about how to register as the primary contact at http://www.tomorrow.org/speakup/MainContactInformation.html today to participate in Speak Up.